lyteword/chspurgeon-tod/volume-4/psalm-96.md

 ## Explanatory Notes & Quaint Sayings

 **Whole Psalm.** What has been said of Psalm 67 may be fitly applied to the present psalm.
 We need not hesitate to add that it is a millennial anthem.
 It accords with the condition of the world when Christ shall sit enthroned in the willing loyalty of our race.
 The nations join in an acclaim of praise to him as their rightful Judge and King.
 There is a unanimity in the song, as if it ascended from a world purged into a temple of holiness, and whose inhabitants were indeed a royal priesthood, with one heart to make Jesus king, with one voice to sound forth one peal of melody in praise of the name above every name.
 Fix the eye for a moment on the precious vision of which we thus catch a glimpse.
 It holds true to the deepest principles of our nature, that what we contemplate as possible, much more what we anticipate as ceertain, lends us the very hope and energy conducive to its realisation.
 On the contrary, despair paralyses effort.
 Is it on this account that everywhere in prophecy, old and new, there floats before us the ideal of a recovered and rejoicing world, at times transfigured into a loftier scene, the new heavens and new earth wherein dwelleth righteousness?
 So largely did this thought imbue the prophetic mind, that the language of Paul warms into the animation of poetry, when even "the creature itself, "according to his own vivid personification, like some noble bird, drooping under the weight of its chain, with neck outstretched and eyeball distended, is described as looking down into the vista of coming time for its deliverance from the bondage of corruption into the glorious liberty of the sons of God (Ro 8:19).
 He hastens to add, that "we are saved by hope."
 It is true of the soul individually, we are saved by hope.
 It is true of our race collectively, if ever a millennium is to dawn upon it, we are saved by such a hope.
 Our earth may be in ruins meanwhile, blackness on the sky, barrenness on the soil, because sin is everywhere; but a change is promised.
 What we hope for, we labour for all the more that our hope is no dream of fancy, but has its basis in the science and certainty of absolute truth.
 "For as the earth hinges forth her bud, and as the garden causeth the things that are sown in it to spring forth; so the Lord God will cause righteousness and praise to spring forth before all the nations."
 (Isa 61:11) The tuning of the instrument is sometimes heard before the music comes.
 The mother teaches her child to lisp a hymn before he comprehends its full scope and meaning.
 And so here, in this holy psalm, the Jerusalem from above, the mother of us all, trains us to the utterance of a song suitable to seasons of millennial glory, when the Moloch of oppression, the Mammon of our avarice, the Ashtaroth of fiery lust, every erring creed, every false religion, shall have given place to the worship of the one true and living God—to the faith and love of Christ.
-"Let the peoples praise thee, O God; let all the peoples praise thee." *W.H.
-Gould, in "The Mission Hymn of the Hebrew Church: a Sermon."* 1865.
+"Let the peoples praise thee, O God; let all the peoples praise thee." *W. H. Gould, in "The Mission Hymn of the Hebrew Church: a Sermon."* 1865.

 **Whole Psalm.** This psalm is entitled in the *Septuagint, "A Hymn of David; when the Temple was rebuilt after the Captivity, "* and this appears to be a true description of it; for the substance of it is found in 1Ch 16:23-33, where it is described as having been delivered by David into the hand of Asaph and his brethren, to thank the Lord when the Ark was brought up to Zion.
 David's Psalm here receives a new name, and is called a *new song (sir chadash)*, because new mercies of God were now to be celebrated; mercies greater than David had ever received, even when he brought the Ark to Zion.
 They who now sang the old song, which had thus become a new song, identified themselves with David, and identified him with themselves. *Chr.
 Wordsworth.*